-If after 18 months an injured person is still totally or partially unfit for work, loss of earning The ability to understand and be held responsible by the law for your actions.
-It also refers to a person’s ability to understand and agree to something, such as to undergo medical treatment.
-Full legal capacity is reached at 18 years of age, when a child becomes an adult. benefits will be paid, being a non-taxable benefit equivalent to 80 per cent of after tax earnings before the accident.
-The maximum weekly benefit payable is $1230.
+If after 18 months an injured person is still totally or partially unfit for work, loss of earning capacity benefits will be paid, being a non-taxable benefit equivalent to 80 per cent of after tax earnings before the accident.
+The maximum weekly benefit payable is $1290.

 If a person had not been in full-time employment or made an arrangement to start a job or business at the time of the transport accident, the injured person will become entitled to loss of earning capacity benefits, if appropriate, at a point 18 months after the transport accident.
 However, if the person is assessed as having injuries resulting in 50 per cent whole person impairment, then the loss of earning capacity payments may continue until retirement age.